 What Is Spaced Repetition?

-Before learning about spaced repetition systems, it’s key to understand how our brains work.In order for us to retain any information in our brain, we have to refresh it periodically with specific time intervals.
+Before learning about spaced repetition systems, it’s important to understand how our brains work.In order for us to retain any information in our brain, we have to refresh it periodically with specific time intervals.
 For example, let’s say you hear that “Ottawa is the capital of Canada.”
 If you’re not using that information at all, you will likely forget about it after you finish reading this article or sometime later.

 However, if you continue to “learn” that Ottawa is the capital of Canada through text or you explaining this, you’ll better retain this information.